konstructio/gitops-template/README.md

 In addition to infrastructure terraform, the `gitops` repository also contains configuration as code for the following products:
 - ArgoCD: The Argo CD app-registry, repositories, and secrets
 - GitLab: Gitlab Repositories and ECR registries needed to house containers for those repositories
-- Keycloak: Kubefirst Realm, User Groups for Admin and Developer roles, and sample users that get SSO access to vault, argo cd, argo workflows, and gitlab
 - Vault: auth backends, secrets engine, infrastructure secrets

 ## engineering onboarding